frederick-vs-ja/Quuxplusone-blog/_posts/2022-06-03-aggregate-parens-init-considered-kinda-bad.md

     vc.emplace_back();        // OK since C++11, emplaces Coord() i.e. {0, 0}
     vc.emplace_back(10, 20);  // OK since C++20, emplaces Coord(10, 20) i.e. {10, 20}

+Another quirk, albeit not a difference in the two kinds of aggregate initialization:
+Curly-braced initializers are always evaluated strictly left-to-right, even when performing a constructor call.
+Parenthesized initializers are evaluated left-to-right when initializing an aggregate, but can be evaluated in any order when performing a constructor call.
+GCC actually exploits this freedom: [Godbolt.](https://godbolt.org/z/KzP96Y3f5)

 ## The unintended consequences